srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 ## Wildcards

-Wildcards allow CLI users to specify a pattern that matches all possible values for a parameter using `*` character.
+Wildcards allow CLI users to specify a pattern that matches all existing values for a parameter using the `*` character.
 For example, if you want to show all subinterfaces of `ethernet-1/1` interface, you can use the following command:

 ```srl
 --{ * candidate shared default }--[  ]--